6 cybersecurity content marketing techniques that make an impact

 There are numerous advantages to this approach.
 Users can simply move to what they are most interested in.
 Maybe their priority is to review a chart that compares the features of your offer against your competitors, or that evergreen favourite: the case study.
 Providing interactivity and multiple routes through your content means they don’t have to follow your route.
 They can follow what’s intuitive for them.

-Here’s a blog on on the types of content that can add value at different parts of the funnel.
+Here’s a blog on the types of content that can add value at different parts of the funnel.

 Tip: When you’re creating interactive assets, make sure you spend enough time planning a range of paths through your content.